3D Model Importer App Reference

 - Backdrop Distance moves the backdrop, where "0" sets it equal to your current focal point and "1" sets it all the way to the back.

-Changes the levels of various light properties in the scene
+- Directional Intensity changes the intensity of the directional light in the scene

 If your computer cannot meet the demands of your 3D model, quality settings will help mitigate some of the render latency.